SIMON JONES : THE REVERSE SWING GREAT THAT WAS NOT TO BE

 His brisk pace and his ability to swing the oldest possible ball under the circumstances was one of his endearing qualities.
 He could swing the ball late, ask Michael Clarke who was set up by Jones brilliantly at Old Trafford.
 The variety of the English attack was also a key contributor with Harmison and Flintoff hitting the deck all day long at a good pace and Hoggard making life really difficult for the Aussie top order with the new ball.
 Ashley Giles would keep one end tied up which gave Jones ample opportunity to set up the batsmen.

-The 3rd test at Old Trafford saw the culmination of Jones as a test bowler.
+The 3rd Test at Old Trafford saw the culmination of Jones as a test bowler.
 He got his career-best figures of 6 for 53 and helped England get crucial first-innings lead.
 However, the visual delight was saved by Jones for the second innings, brilliantly setting up Michael Clarke with a delivery that tailed very late which Clarke was shouldering arms to.
 The ball started way outside off stump and changed its course very late fooling Clarke into believing that it was going outside the off stump.
 This late movement has counted for so many batsmen ever since the advent of reverse swing.
 Although the Test was drawn, England was the happier camp with a lot of positives and the ashes still alive after 3 tests.
 This was not the trend for Ashes in the last 18 years barring one or two exceptions.

-The fourth test at Trent Bridge saw Jones at his devastating best in the 1st innings returning with figures of 5 for 43 remarkably trapping Ricky Ponting on the crease with a sharp in ducker.
+The 4th Test at Trent Bridge saw Jones at his devastating best in the 1st innings returning with figures of 5 for 43 remarkably trapping Ricky Ponting on the crease with a sharp in ducker.
 As fate would have it Jones injured his ankle 4 overs into the second innings.
 That brought an end to his Ashes 2005 with 18 wickets at an average of 21 in 4 tests.
 As it turned out this was the last test of his career as he was unfit to play the last Test at The Oval.

-In a test career spanning just over 3 years and 18 Tests, he showed glimpses of what he could have become had it not been for injuries but still that summer of 2005 is synonymous with Simon Jones and the art of reverse swing bowling.
+In a Test career spanning just over 3 years and 18 Tests, he showed glimpses of what he could have become had it not been for injuries but still that summer of 2005 is synonymous with Simon Jones and the art of reverse swing bowling.